Crispy Sheet Pan Gnocchi and Veggies

 - 1 pound

 grape or cherry tomatoes

 Freshly ground black pepper

 Grated Pecorino Romano or Parmesan cheese, for serving

-Arrange a rack in the middle of the oven and heat to 450°F. Line a rimmed baking sheet with parchment paper.
+Arrange a rack in the middle of the oven and heat the oven to 450°F. Line a rimmed baking sheet with parchment paper.

-Roast, stirring halfway through, until the gnocchi are plump and the vegetables are tender and caramelized, 18 to 20 minutes total.
+Roast, stirring halfway through, until the gnocchi are plump and the vegetables are tender and starting to brown, 18 to 20 minutes total.

 Remove the baking sheet from the oven.
 Immediately tear 4 ounces burrata cheese if using and the leaves from 2 sprigs fresh basil into bite-sized pieces and scatter over the gnocchi and vegetables.
 Sprinkle with grated Pecorino or Parmesan cheese and red pepper flakes if desired.
 Drizzle with more olive oil, if desired.

 Storage: Leftovers can be stored in an airtight container in the refrigerator for up to 4 days.